HOPELESS ARTIST EMAILS...

 "I need an agent."

-I have no idea when this started or who the original perpetrators were, but I get more pointless, ill-conceived and just plain lame single-sentence email communications like these from artists the world over trying to get exposure for their art-- sometimes slightly longer, sometimes with no text at all and only an image or a link (!), and way more than I would have ever imagined possible.
-Thank God for the Internet, right?
-The sheer quantity of these indiscriminate open-ended epistles is absolutely astounding.
-Galleries, dealers and other fine art professionals are continually deluged with all kinds of requests to show, represent, buy, sell, respond to, or just plain look at artists' art.
+I have no idea when this started or who the original perpetrators were, but galleries, dealers, yours truly, and other fine art professionals receive more pointless, ill-conceived and just plain sad single-sentence emails like these from artists the world over trying to get exposure for their art.
+Sometimes they're slightly longer, sometimes they have NO text at all but instead show only of images or a link.
+The wonders of the Internet, right?
+The sheer quantity of these random indiscriminate open-ended requests is absolutely astounding.
+Gallery owners in particular are continuously deluged with all kinds of requests to show, represent, buy, sell, respond to, or just plain look at artists' art.
 So OK.
-Let's say they're looking at your art.
+Let's say you'd like to send emails for purposes of getting exposure, shows, representation, or asking for comments on feedback on your art.
 Now what?

 To begin with, tell the recipients why you're emailing them.
-Research their backgrounds and decide whether it's appropriate for them to look at your art and if yes, have the presence of mind to address them by name.
-Figure out whether your art is the kind of art they like and if it is, briefly explain why.
-Tell them how you've concluded that.
-Show them you actually care about who they are and what they do.
-Clue them in to your selection process.
+Research their backgrounds and decide whether it's even a good idea for them to look at your art.
+If you think it is, addressing them by name is a great way to start.
+If you don't know their name, find out.
+While you're at it, figure out whether your art is the kind of art they like, sell or represent and if it is, briefly explain why you think so and how you reached that conclusion.
+Show them you actually care about who they are, what they do, and why you're reaching out.

-No one is inclined to respond to someone who talks only about themselves and not a word about who they're emailing to-- especially if they're one of a hundred other names in the cc (carbon copy) field of your email, or it's otherwise obvious you're doing a mass emailing.
-I mean are you serious?
-If they're nothing more than names you Googled up or copied off of some worthless email list you got conned into buying, forget it.
+No one is inclined to respond to someone who talks only about themselves and not a word about who they're emailing or why-- especially if you have a hundred other names in the cc (carbon copy) field of your email, or it's otherwise obvious you're doing a mass emailing.
+If all you're doing is sending generic requests to names you Googled up or got from an email list you got snookered into buying, forget it.
 Carpet-bombing the universe about your art is guaranteed to get you nowhere.
-You have to be exclusive about who you're emailing and why.
+You have to be exclusive about who you email and why.
 To repeat, you have to show you care.

-NEVER give the impression that if they don't respond, then you'll just go ahead and send the same exact email to the next name on your list, or that you're already doing that.
+NEVER give the impression that if they don't respond, you'll just go ahead and send the same exact email to the next name on your list, or that you're already doing that (generic sounding emails are a dead giveaway here).
 You see, you're asking someone you don't know to do you a favor-- a big favor-- like take time out of his or her busy life to focus totally on you.
 And if you're going to do that, then there has to be something in it for them.
-And you have to make them feel special or chosen in some way, and not just another cow in the herd.
+You have to make them feel special or selected in some way, and not just another cow in the herd.
 Even if you're only asking for a critique of your art, at least talk about why you respect this person's opinion and value their feedback.
-To repeat-- it's not all about you.

-Then there's the core content of a typical hopeless email, usually consisting of one or two declarative sentences or phrases like "See my art" or "My art for sale" and maybe anywhere from one to four or five images (or sometimes many more) or maybe a link to a website, social networking page, image page or video.
+Then there's the core content of a typical hopeless email, usually consisting of one or two declarative sentences or phrases like "See my art" or "My art for sale" and maybe anywhere from one to four or five images (sometimes many more) or maybe a link to a website, social networking page, image page or video.
 And here's the astonishing part-- nothing else!
 And here's the even more astonishing part-- some of these emails don't even include images of the art!
-Did it ever occur to you that something might be missing?
+How can anyone respond to you in any way if they have no visual information to go on?
 (This assumes of course that you have a good reason for emailing the recipient in the first place.)
-I mean would you walk into an art gallery with no introduction, portfolio or materials of any kind and say, "Hi, I'm an artist; would you like to see and sell my art?"
-If you did, how far do you think you would get?
+Would you ever walk into an art gallery with no introduction, portfolio or materials of any kind and say, "Hi, I'm an artist; would you like to see or sell my art?"
+You certainly wouldn't get very far if you did.
+If you would never do it in real life, don't do in an email.

-You know the worst thing about these kinds of incomplete emails?
-They show that the sender is just plain lazy, or that they're not really committed to taking themselves and their art seriously, or that they're too busy with other things to figure out who they're emailing and why.
-In other words, if you send emails like this you sabotage yourself right from the get-go and assure that recipients hit the delete button immediately if not sooner.
+You know the worst thing about inadequate or incomplete emails?
+They show that the sender is just plain lazy, or not really committed to taking themselves and their art seriously, or too busy with other things to figure out who they're emailing and why.
+In other words, if you send emails like this you sabotage yourself right from the start and assure that recipients hit the delete button immediately if not sooner.

 Getting back to good, purposeful, well-thought-out emails, envisioning possible outcomes in advance is also highly recommended.
 What do you hope will happen?
 What would you like to happen?
-Whatever the answers to these questions are, you'd better be clear about them before you send your email out into the cosmos expecting to get a response.
-Plus whatever these outcomes are, you'd better make them clear to the recipients or better yet, ask for them.
+Whatever the answers to these questions are, you'd better be clear about them before you send your email off into the cosmos expecting to get a response.
+Make them clear to the recipients as well.
+If you are fortunate enough to get a response, be well-prepared to answer these and any other questions you might be asked.

-By the way, if you're one of these artists who's managed to delude yourself into believing that complete strangers will be so taken with you and your art that all they have to do is see it and they'll supplicate themselves, implore you to tell them more, ask about prices, want to buy something or show you in their galleries or represent you, critique your work, or otherwise allow you to control the conversation and decide whether or not they're worthy of your attention, then I might politely suggest it's time to wake up and kiss the ass of reality.
+Don't ever delude yourself into believing that complete strangers will be so taken with you and your art that all they have to do is see it-- and when they do, beg you to tell them more, ask prices, want to buy something or show or represent you, offer detailed critiques your work, or do anything else on your behalf.
 This is not the way the art world works.
-Whomever you're emailing has to see an upside, that you care not only about them but also about yourself and your future as an artist, which means more than one or two sentences and a handful of images of your art.
-It must consist of a vision, a plan with a plausible outcome where everyone is clear on the benefits, not only you.
+Whomever you're emailing has to see an upside, that you care not only about them and their futures, but also about yourself and your dedication to being an artist.
+This means more than one or two sentences and a handful of images of your art.
+Any email you send must consist of a well-thought-out vision and a plan with a plausible outcome where everyone stands to benefit, not only you.

-1. Your full name (hard to believe, but only a small percentage of these ludicrously lazy emails actually include the artist's full name).
-Many artists don't even have the courtesy to sign their emails.
+1. Your full name and contact information (hard to believe, but many artist emails don't even include this most basic information).
+While you're at it, have the courtesy to sign your emails.

 2. The name of the recipient.
-Address the recipient by name-- not "Dear Sir or Madame."
+Address the recipient by name-- not by someting generic like "Dear Sir or Madame" or "To Whom it May Concern."

-3. Your website or gallery page or social networking page or image page if you have these so that interested recipients can find out more about you.
+3. Links to your website or gallery page or social networking pages or image page if you have these so interested recipients can learn more about you.

 4. Where you're from, including your contact information (state, country, phone number, and so on).
 Your Hotmail address is not enough.